Let’s explain how to turn work-related travel expenses into dollars in your pocket at tax time.

-What are work-related travel expenses?
+What exactly is a work-related travel expense?

-- Incidental expenses
+- Incidental expenses (laundry, service tips etc.)

 - Air, bus, train and taxi fares

 - Bridge and road tolls

 - Meals (if your travel included an overnight stay)

 Can I claim driving in my car or public transport?

 - Travel between two separate workplaces (or jobs).